Afghanistan: Avalanche kills over a dozen people on Pakistan border | DW | 07.02.2022

 The incident happened in the province of Kunar, close to the border with Pakistan.
 An official from the province told German news agency dpa that the avalanche occurred on Sunday evening.

-Officials reported that 20 people had been hit by the avalanche, although several of them remain missing.
+Officials reported that 20 people had been hit by the avalanche, with several still missing.

 A Taliban official told AFP that the victims had been caught by the snow in a remote mountain pass while trying to get into Pakistan.

-The province official said that some of the victims had been local villagers who had also become trapped after trying to help.
+The province official said that some of those killed had been local villagers who had also become trapped after trying to help.

 Rescue workers were still searching for more bodies.